MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsUserCallingSettings.md

 This example shows how to update the call group of user1@contoso.com to add user5@contoso.com and remove user6@contoso.com.
 In addition the notification setting for user5@contoso.com for user1@contoso.com's call group is set to Banner.

 The key to note here is the call group membership is defined on the object of the owner of the call group, in the above case this is user1@contoso.com.
+However, the notification

-However the notification setting for a member for a particular call group is defined on the member.
+setting for a member for a particular call group is defined on the member.
 In this case user5@contoso.com.

 ### Example 7